|Birth: ||Oct. 30, 1925|

 Joe became known as one of the top be-bop jazz trumpet soloists in Philadelphia.
 He was "legit" and could play anything put in front of him and any style.
 When it came to the horn, he was always consistent and played sweet sounds.
 He could easily blend a riff of one tune into another and have it come out well.
 Joe's favorite horn was an original Chicago E. Benge.

 Joe was picked up by the Bob Sheble local band in 1946.
+Here is a recording they made from that time period.
 He also worked some of the Cuban "rumba" bands in Philly that were hot in 1946-47.
 One of their gigs was the Cadillac Tavern at Broad and Roosevelt.
 He spent summers with Ross Raphael touring the "borscht belt" in New York.
 Lake Spofford Hotel in New Hampshire was a favorite spot.

 In November 1948, Red Rodney got Joe an audition with Elliot Lawrence.
 Joe had been listening to Elliot late at night on their remote broadcasts and liked the caliber of the musicians.
 Joe got the job and held the "jazz chair" position in Elliot's road band until it was disbanded in July 1951 at Atlantic City's Steel Pier.
 The band traveled thousands of miles across North America appearing on television, radio broadcasts, ballrooms, colleges and proms.
 The band appeared at the Paramount Theater in New York and Blue Note in Chicago.
 Gerry Mulligan did many of the hot jazz arrangements.

-Joe perfomed a trumpet solo on the band's most important recording, "Elevation," April 13, 1949.
+Joe perfomed a trumpet solo on the band's most important recording, Elevation, April 13, 1949.
 It was a Mulligan arrangement and later was voted by the Smithsonian Institute as one of the 50 top jazz recordings of the twentieth century.
-Personnel: Joe Techner, Johnny Dee (John DeFrancesco), and Jimmy Padget, trumpets; Sy (Seymour) Berger, Vince Forchetti, and Chuck Harris, trombones; Bill Danziesen, trumpet and French horn; Joe Soldo, Louis Giamo, Phil Urso, Bruno Rondinelli, and Merle Bredwell, saxophones; Bob ("Otto") Karch, pianos; Tommy O'Neill, (string) bass; Howie Mann, drums.
+Personnel: Joe Techner, Johnny Dee (John DeFrancesco), and Jimmy Padget, trumpets; Sy (Seymour) Berger, Vince Forchetti, and Chuck Harris, trombones; Bill Danzeisen, trumpet and French horn; Joe Soldo, Louis Giamo, Phil Urso, Bruno Rondinelli, and Merle Bredwell, saxophones; Bob "Otto" Karch, pianos; Tommy O'Neill, (string) bass; Howie Mann, drums.
 Gerry Mulligan was also present for the recording.
 Originally issued on Columbia 38497.
+Here is Joe having fun in a home movie skit with Phil Urso and Howie Mann.

 Joe was working many of these clubs and steady Broadway show gigs at the Forrest and Shubert Theaters in Philadelphia when he met his wife Dolores MacLachlan in 1956.
 Joe and Dee met at Music City, a store on Chestnut Street above 18th Street where Joe performed informal jam sessions with the house band on Tuesday nights.
 The couple were married June 19, 1956.
 One week later, jazz trumpeter Clifford Brown died in a tragic auto accident after finishing his last performance at Music City.